-8. Stay in a tree house in Kerala
+8. Stay in a treehouse in Kerala

 9. Visit Bhangarh

 If you enjoy thrillers, you will probably enjoy a visit to Bhangarh.
 It is the scariest town in India, with entry to it barred after dark.
-Bhangarh is a ruined city which lies in the Alwar district of Rajasthan.
+Bhangarh is a ruined city that lies in the Alwar district of Rajasthan.
 It is believed that the Bhangarh Palace is haunted and anyone who visits the place after dark will not return.
 Locals have reported strange sightings and noises in the ruins.
 You cannot visit it after dark since the doors to the city are locked in the evening.
-However, you can take a trip during the day time and hear spooky stories from the locals themselves.
+However, you can take a trip during the daytime and hear spooky stories from the locals themselves.

 10. Go on a rickshaw road trip in Chennai